mcjauregui/CryptoClustering/README.md

 # CryptoClustering

-In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+The goals of this challenge is to use knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 As can be seen in the file Crypto_Clustering.ipynb, the data set is made up of 41 rows (cryptocurrencies) and 7 columns (or features).
 No rows contain any null values.
 INSERT Image01 HERE